mgrosperrin/commandlineparser/docs/index.md

 and is able to automatically generate help/usage output for all commands.
 Built-in providers lets you define command by:

-- [creating a class](class-based/create-class-based-command.md) that implements `MGR.CommandLineParser.Command.ICommand` or inherits `MGR.CommandLineParser.Command.CommandBase` (provides some basic behavior for commands like support of `--help` option)
+- [creating classes](class-based/create-class-based-command.md) that implements `MGR.CommandLineParser.Command.ICommandHandler` for the logic of your command and `MGR.CommandLineParser.Command.CommandData` for the data associated to the command, or inherits `MGR.CommandLineParser.Command.CommandBase` (provides some basic behavior for commands like support of `--help` option)
 - [dynamically defining a command that uses a lambda](lambda/create-a-lambda-based-command.md) as execution (via the package `MGR.CommandLineParser.Command.Lambda)

 The general syntax on the command line is: